Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 # Segmenting Water bodies

 ## Architecture
-Because of the lack of data for water bodies, deep learning models would converge on training.
-Hence we resorted to using machine learning models.
+Because of the lack of data for water bodies, deep learning models would not converge on training.
+Hence we resorted to using an ensemble of machine learning models.

 ## Train from Scratch
 In the Data_masks/Fast_H20 folder segregate the pictures into training and testing.
 Place "6070_2_3_Fast_H20.tif" in the Data_masks/Fast_H20/Test